DJEyerman/Technical-Writing-Samples/README.md

     I created this document at the request of senior management on the return to the office after the COVID-19 pandemic and to fulfill an audit requirement.
 The senior management was very impressed at the speed of which the document was created and its content.

-## Spurious New Hire Flowchart
-    A New Hire Flowchart is a visual representation of the step-by-step process that an organization follows when bringing a new employee onboard.
-This flowchart provides a clear and structured overview of the various stages and activities involved in the new hire process, from the initial recruitment phase to the employee's integration into the company.

-    I created this flowchart as part of the project I lead to implement a new ITSM and asset management system.

-## Spurious TRBCharter
-    A Technical Review Board (TRB) Charter is a document that outlines the purpose, authority, structure, and processes of a Technical Review Board within an organization.
-    The TRB is typically established to provide oversight and guidance on technical matters, ensuring that projects, systems, or processes align with established technical standards and objectives.
-The charter serves as a foundational document that defines the TRB's role in technical governance.

-    I wrote the TRB Charter and then ran the Board for many years.

-## Documentation Example
-    This is an example of documentation I have created for regression tests.
-It is also the same format I have used for install guides and lab instructions.
-It is meant to be used both for educating a new user on the test and to guide the user through the test itself.
-The goal of the document is for the new user to read this document and then be able to execute the test with limited if any assistance.

-    The Unemployment Insurance Application depicted is an operational system that is publicly available on the internet.

-    All data and any persons depicted are all fake test data.
-Nothing is real.

 ## List of Publications
     A list of the presentations I have given at various conferences over many years at